matiutd888/cpp-tasm/README.md

 # Assembler simulation in C++
-This repo contains an implementation of C++ computer simulation.
-It has it's own memory, and is able to execute assembler language commands. <br>
+This repo contains an implementation of Template assembly (Tasm) simulation.
-It uses c++ templates and metaprogramming. <br>

 Instructions:

 * Id(const char*) - Creates a label.